smiah069/helloWorld/README.md

 >
 >$ git push --force origin master

-### Terminologies
+Stashing

-**Stashing** is the process of temporarity shelving (storing) the current changes so that once can quickly switch to different different piece of work and come back to re-apply the stashed changes in the current work.
+: Stashing is the process of temporarity shelving (storing) the current changes so that once can quickly switch to different different piece of work and come back to re-apply the stashed changes in the current work.
 [See this link](https://www.atlassian.com/git/tutorials/saving-changes/git-stash) for details.